The 20 Best Tethered Cord Syndrome Doctors Near Me in Durham, NC

 Offers Telehealth

 Cathleen Melton is a primary care provider, practicing in Internal Medicine in Durham, North Carolina.
 Dr. Melton is rated as an Experienced provider by MediFind in the treatment of Tethered Cord Syndrome.
-Her top areas of expertise are End-Stage Renal Disease (ESRD), Type 2 Diabetes (T2D), Maturity Onset Diabetes of the Young, and Familial Hypertension.
-Dr. Melton is currently accepting new patients.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses End-Stage Renal Disease (ESRD), Type 2 Diabetes (T2D), Maturity Onset Diabetes of the Young, and Hypertension.

 Experienced in Tethered Cord Syndrome